 It is easy to test the viability of your sticker idea and get started without investing in any equipment.
 So, why risk it?
 Why not produce your ideas with the best quality stickers possible made by experts on whatever equipment and method is most appropriate?
 There is still room for good profit margins.
 And, if things go well it is much easier to scale up to larger quantities with outsourced production.
-If you are thinking you need prototypes to test and show before ordering larger quantities, you could go to any local sign shop and get vinyl cut or digitally printed samples.
-But remember, the style and quality will not be the same as stickers created in bulk on proper commercial sticker printing equipment, but quality has improved tremendously over the last 10 years for small-runs.
+If you are thinking you need prototypes to test and show before ordering larger quantities, there are now many options for vinyl cut or digitally printed small runs.
+The style and quality may not be the same as stickers created in bulk on proper commercial sticker printing equipment, but quality has improved tremendously over the last 10 years for small-runs.

 What is your market and how will you reach them?